rachfop/automate-temporal-stuff/chapter_17/README.md

 Once the program is running, press the Enter key to start the stopwatch.
 Press Enter again to record a lap time.
 The latest lap time will be copied to the clipboard.
 To quit the program, press Ctrl-c.

+When you pass a keyboard interruption error to the Workflow, it will send a Cancellation request.
+This demonstrates how to run a local Activity.